 When I returned to Amherst College, I was able to revise and expand my research project about North Indian Catholicism and transform it into my senior honors thesis.
 I was also fortunate to be awarded a Watson Fellowship for independent research in India and Pakistan and so I traveled to South Asia for another year of study after my graduation from Amherst.
 Upon my return from India and Pakistan in 1988, I decided to volunteer as a house manager for a homeless shelter in New York City.
 This transitional home served as a residence for homeless young men who were seeking refuge from abusive families or from the sex trade or were struggling with various forms of addiction or health problems ranging from malnutrition to HIV.
 In many ways, I found that that my experience in New York distantly echoed my experiences in Oklahoma and in India, since I was challenged to learn and adapt to a radically different social and cultural environment.
 In all these experiences, I found that listening to others was crucial and that I learned far more than I taught.

 After my year in New York, I went to the Divinity School at the University of Chicago.
 I studied History of Religions and continued my study of Hinduism and Catholicism and the Hindi language and also began to learn Bengali.
 In the summer of 1992, I returned to India and studied Bengali in Calcutta.
 At the University of Chicago, I was particularly fortunate to have Wendy Doniger as my advisor, known internationally for her study of mythology and translations of ancient Hindu texts.
 For my Ph.D. dissertation, I decided to return to the Catholic community that I originally studied during my first year in India in 1985-86.
 My dissertation, "A Space for Redemption: Catholic Tactics in Hindu North India" examines Hindu/Catholic interaction in the charismatic healing movement and in a small village inhabited by a community of Catholic converts from Untouchability.
 For my research, I spent 16 months in India from December 1994 to May of 1996.
 I was awarded my Ph.D. in History of Religions from the University of Chicago in 1998.
 It was also in 1998 that I began teaching at Holy Cross.
 I was awarded tenure in 2005.
-Presently, I am director of the College Honors Program in addition to my regular teaching responsibilities.
+From 2007 to 2013, I served as Director of the College Honors Program at Holy Cross.
+Most recently, I was resident faculty director for the Intercollegiate Sri Lanka Education Program (ISLE) in Kandy.
 My research and teaching includes Global Catholicism, South Asian Studies, and Modern Religious Movements.
 I have also written more personal pieces on Catholic spirituality and my experiences in India and Pakistan.
-I am a regular contributor to the Washington Post website On Faith.
+I also am a regular contributor to the website On Faith.